-Extend your influence as proud, confident, and credible Benton PUD ambassadors in the communities we serve.
+Extend your influence as proud, confident, and credible energy influencers in the communities we serve.

 Engage

 Continue as a forward focused utility and leader in our region by evaluating and developing new and innovative ways to achieve increasing excellence in reliability, stewardship, and power supply.